-This chapter contains information that you can use to further enhance and automate ServerGuide Scripting Toolkit deployment scenarios.
-This chapter also contains information about how to use IBM Update Xpress to perform post-install updates on a target server.
+This appendix contains information that you can use to further enhance and automate ServerGuide Scripting Toolkit deployment scenarios.
+It also contains information about how to use IBM UpdateXpress to perform post-installation updates on a target server.

 Including BIOS code and firmware updates in a deployment scenario